amethyst/amethyst/CONTRIBUTING.md

 When submitting your pull requests, please follow the same procedures described in the [Pull Requests](#pull-requests) section above.

+## Profiling the engine
+By default Amethyst generates a `thread_profile.json` file (living in the same directory as `Cargo.toml`).
+Which holds information about engine performance
+(how much time do various bits of code take to run).
+Amethyst uses the same profiling method as [webrender][wr] ([thread_profiler][tp] crate).
+`thread_profile.json` can be viewed using Chromium tracing utility.
+You can access it by launching Chromium and typing in `about:tracing` in your address bar.
+Then you can hit load button and choose `thread_profile.json` file.

 ## Useful Resources

 * Amethyst